careerbuilder/DataScienceAPIDocumentation/GeoEntity.md

 	- Request all postal codes.
 	- Request all metropolitan statistical areas.

+If you require a list of geographic entities of a particular entity type, but the entity list is not complete, please contact <DataScienceApplicationDevelopment@careerbuilder.com>.

-This service supports both HTTP/GET and POST methods.
+This service supports both HTTP/GET method.
-All responses with an HTTP status of 200 will consist of a JSON object with a top-level "data" node containing a node "entities", which is an list of entities as requested.
+All responses with an HTTP status of 200 will consist of a JSON object with a top-level "data" node containing a node "entities", which is a list of entities as requested.

 &nbsp;
 ----------------------------